deadprogrammersociety/website/README.md

     nikola new_post

 and follow the on-screen instructions.
+The format for post is reStructuredText, for which you can find a [primer](http://sphinx-doc.org/rest.html) and [reference manual](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html) on the Web.

 You can also edit the theme, add photos to the gallery, etc. You can rebuild the Website and check out how it looks on your local computer with:

     nikola build
     nikola serve

-After the server starts, navigate to http://localhost:8000/
+After the server starts, navigate to [localhost:8000](http://localhost:8000/) to see what the website looks like.

+To commit your changes, type:

+    git status

+To see what files have changed.
+Type:

+    git add <filename>

+to add whatever files were changed and you want committed to git's index.
+To commit, run:

+    git commit

+And add an appropriate commit message.
+Once you're sure all your changes are good, push back to GitHub (this assumes you've setup your machine for working with GitHub):

+    git push origin master

+More information in the [Nikola Handbook](http://nikola.ralsina.com.ar/handbook.html).

 ## Deploy